 When Paris fights Menelaus, the view from Paris' eyes makes it appear that Paris' helmet has no nose protection.
 Paris' nose protection, a slim piece of metal placed directly between the eyes, would not be visible by the wearer.

 Achilles throws his sword at a Trojan; it lodges into his opponent's head.
 Afterward, he uses a sword to behead the golden statue.
 Just before Achilles threw the sword into the Trojan's head, he had one sword in each hand, and he only threw one.

 Achilles kills Hector with a spear.
 When Achilles drags Hector back to camp, the spear sticks out of him.
 In the next shot, when Achilles is back at camp, the spear in Hector is gone.
 Hector was dragged for many miles, so it's very likely that the spear either snapped off or fell out by the time he reached camp.

 During the battle in front of the gate of Troy, the dead are in a line where the two armies clashed.
 The dead are obviously rubber dummies based on how they move when stepped on.
 Also, no dead are seen towards the rear of the field, where victims of the archers would be expected.

 When Paris fights with Glaucus before the gate of Troy, Paris' view of Glaucus is partially obscured by the shape of his helmet in front of his eyes.
 When Paris is shown from Glaucus's viewpoint, Paris's eyes are not covered by the material of his helmet.

 When the Trojans invade the shores at daybreak to initiate the second battle, it is quite obvious that Brad Pitt was playing the role of Patroclus until his throat was cut.
-First, you can clearly see Pitt's face in Achilles' helmet in the close-up shots when he is about to start fighting with Hector.
-Second, you can see the significant change in Patroclus' physique before and after Hector cut his throat.
+This is a reference to a passage in Homer's Iliad where the gods grant Patroclus the appearance of Achilles.